-We continue with the posts about ESP8266 and ESP32 seeing how to establish a connection using UDP protocol as an alternative focused on the speed of communication.
+We continue with the posts on the ESP8266 and ESP32 by seeing how to establish a connection using the UDP protocol as a speed-focused communication alternative.

-We have seen several posts about ways to communicate the ESP8266 with the client.
-We have seen the web forms as a simple (and somewhat outdated) solution, and the more modern connections Ajax, the websockets, and the asynchronous websockets.
+We have seen several ways to communicate the ESP8266 with the client.
+We have seen web forms as a simple (and somewhat obsolete) solution, and the more modern Ajax connections, websockets, and asynchronous websockets.

-All these solutions work using HTTP over TCP.
-But sometimes, we forget that UDP communications also exist.
-In a very summarized way, we remember that UDP (Universal Datagram Protocol) communications do not require the packets necessary to create the connection and error checking.
+All these solutions work via HTTP over TCP.
+But sometimes we forget that UDP communications also exist.
+Very briefly, let’s remember that UDP (Universal Datagram Protocol) communications do away with some of the packets needed to establish the connection and error verification.

-In a UDP communication the server sends packets without waiting for an acknowledgment from the client.
+In a UDP communication, the server sends packets without waiting for acknowledgment from the client.
 If a packet is lost, the client cannot request it to be resent.
-Therefore, TCP is useful for applications that require reliability in communication.
+Therefore, TCP is useful for applications that require communication reliability.
 While UDP is useful for fast transmissions, even faster than a Websocket.

-And in the case of a microprocessor like the ESP8266, UDP communication fits in many cases.
-In addition, UDP communications represent a lower load for the server since it avoids a good part of the required packets.
+And in the case of a microprocessor like the ESP8266, a UDP communication fits many cases.
+Furthermore, UDP communications mean less load for the server as they avoid a good part of the required packets.

-For example, if we are sending an animation to a series of LEDs, or the position control of a robot.
-In these cases of “almost continuous” communication, I don’t care so much about the acknowledgment, but about the speed.
+For example, if we are sending an animation to a series of LEDs, or controlling a robot’s position.
+In these cases of “almost continuous” communication, I don’t care as much about acknowledgment, but about speed.
 If a packet is lost, it will be immediately replaced by the next one.

 Code Example